 - Weakness or numbness in the legs, as with lumbar spine arthritis with osteophytes

 Treatment for osteoarthritis symptoms

 Symptoms are usually managed using conservative methods, such as pain medication, physical therapy, massage or other non-operative treatments.
-If chronic neck or back pain persists despite weeks or months of conservative treatment, surgery may be prescribed.
-Contact Laser Spine Institute to explore how minimally invasive, endoscopic spine surgery may be employed as an alternative to traditional open back surgery.
+If chronic neck or back pain persists despite weeks or months of conservative treatment, surgery could be prescribed.
+Contact Laser Spine Institute today to learn how our minimally invasive procedures are more effective alternatives to traditional open back surgical procedures.